emanuelefirmani/get-git-english/docs/obiettivo_4.rst

     git add style.css
     git commit -m "Now I have also css"

-Then you might say that that red line represents the addition of file ``style.css``.
+Then you might say that the red line stays for the addition of file ``style.css``.

 Ok.
 Keep in mind this model.
-Now I'll show you one the craziest and most versatile git's commands: ``cherry-pick``.
+Now I'll show you one of the craziest and most versatile git's commands: ``cherry-pick``.

 The Swiss Army knife: ``cherry-pick``